MatoTheTomato/Elysian/README.md

 - I've failed to add it in pictures but the light theme has current line dimming, I've decided to not include it in dark theme for a cleaner experience.

 # Plugins
 Due to how it is renders the tape markers it may lead to some issues.
 I've already remade some parts of it since I saw buggy behavior on the [Kanban](https://github.com/mgmeyers/obsidian-kanban) plugin.
-If that is the case, again do let me know.
+If any plugin raises issues, again do let me know.

 # Credits
 Inspiration and some bits of code were taken from: